orbitdb/field-manual/01_Tutorial/01_Basics.md

     - The **name** of the database
 3. The final part is the name you provided, in this case `pieces`, which becomes the final part of the multiaddress

 > *Note:* Addresses that start with Qm… are typically CIDv0 content addresses, while addresses that start with zdpu…. are CIDv1.
-Misunderstanding OrbitDB addressing can lead to some very unexpected - sometimes hilarious, sometimes disastrous outcomes.
-Read more in Part 2: Thinking Peer to Peer to learn more.
+Misunderstanding OrbitDB addresses can lead to some very unexpected - sometimes hilarious, sometimes disastrous outcomes.

 #### What just happened?